nuj02/2024-ASA-Duke-DataFest/README.md

 ## User Insights

-An observation we make about textbook users is that as they get deeper into the book, they perform worse on average.
+An observation that can be made is that there is a decrease in chapter test scores as users get deeper into the book.
 This drop in end of chapter scores may imply that the book becomes more difficult for students as they learn more content.
 Another possibility is that the nature of the learning material is cumulative and mastery of previous material is necessary to succeed (Fig. 3).

-To delve deeper into how much "engagement" time is spent on studying the textbook, we see that students tend to spend the same amount of time reviewing the content of a chapter after it is completed once.
+In deliving deeper into how much "engagement" time is spent on engaging with the textbook, we see that students tend to spend the same amount of time reviewing the content of a chapter after it is completed once.
 This can imply that students tend to have a hard cap on how much time they want to devote to reviewing a finished chapter, even if there are varying amounts of sections across chapters (Fig. 4).

 | ![Performance](./Figures/user-insights/performance.png)| ![Performance vs Attempts](./Figures/user-insights/chapter-engagement.png)
 | :-: | :-: |
 | **Figure 3**: Distribution of end of chapter scores for every chapter | **Figure 4**: Scatterplot of students' engagement time with textbook given if the page was completed before or not |

 Through this, I was interested in seeing if successful students using the textbook exhibited similar behaviors and how the allocation of study time on sections in a chapter would affect performance on the review pages at the end of the chapter.

 ## Feature Engineering
-In preprocessing the dataset, I elected to only look into sections that were *not* end of chapter review (review_flag == false); to emphasize sections where students would dedicate their time to studying and learning the content.
+In preprocessing the dataset, I elected to only look into sections that were *not* end of chapter review (these sections were denoted with review_flag == false) to emphasize sections where students were studying or learning the content.

 Students were assumed to be engaged with the material when they initiated an action on their computer such as a click, mouse movement, scroll for  every 2 minutes.
 On the other hand, we assumed students to be unengaged with the textbook when they were idle or off page.
-Such metrics were calculated for every $ith$ chapter and $jth$ section
+Such metrics were calculated for every ith chapter and jth section

 $$Engaged_{ij} = \sum engaged$$